rcarcasses/numerov/README.md

 *getEnergies()* and *getWavefunctions()* does the obvious thing.

+### C++
 You can use Numerov straight in your C++ code, just include the *numerov.hpp* file in your project.

+If you are interested in this, you will probably be interested as well in https://github.com/rcarcasses/schrodinger.